These 10 people want your vote for Bangor public office

 Braun is an independent who belongs to the Socialist Party of Maine, he said.

-John Cashwell, a semi-retired consultant in the forestry industry and U.S. Air Force veteran, served on the Bangor City Council from 2003 to 2006, and was chairman his final year.
+John Cashwell, a semi-retired consultant in the forestry industry and U.S. Army veteran, served on the Bangor City Council from 2003 to 2006, and was chairman his final year.
 He was a city councilor in Calais during the 1980s, and he’s also made two unsuccessful State House bids.

 Cashwell touted previous achievements as a city councilor as a reason to vote for him, specifically his role in negotiations to establish what has become Hollywood Casino in Bangor.
 But Bangor is facing a different set of issues than when he previously served, Cashwell said.

-Note: Correction: A previous version of this report inaccurately stated that John Cashwell served in the U.S. Air Force.
-He served in the U.S. Army.